 There are many categories of accommodations.
 Appropriate accommodations are provided on an individual, case-by-case basis.
 Some common accommodations include:

 - Adapting a dorm room or a classroom for a student who uses a wheelchair

-- Extending timelines on assignments or tests
+- Extending timelines on tests

 For more information, see the U.S. Department of Education Office for Civil Rights publication “Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities”.